samjaninf/OFN-User-Guide---Master/basic-features/shopfront/customer-management-and-conditional-displays-prices/customers.md

 You can assign your customers to groups and then offer [group-specific pricing and/or product listings](tags-and-tag-rules.md#customer-specific-pricing).

-On the OFN platform this is achieved by assigning all customers belonging to a common group \(ie all your wholesale customers\) the same tag.
+On the Harvest To Order platform this is achieved by assigning all customers belonging to a common group \(ie all your wholesale customers\) the same tag.
 To add a tag, simply type its name in the 'Tags' column on the Customers page.
 A customer can have several tags and of course the same tag can be linked to several people.

 {% hint style="info" %}